-Download our free tool kit, which includes a free cost estimator, to give you a better idea what you will pay for your granny flat.
+Download our free tool kit, which includes an ADU cost estimator, to give you a better idea what you will pay for your granny flat.

 Cost Per Square Foot is Deceiving

-Granny flats cost more per square foot than typical single-family homes because for several reasons.
+Granny flats cost more per square foot than typical single-family homes for several reasons.

-- There are no economies of scale.
+There are no economies of scale.
 You know how you get a significant discount if you buy groceries from Costco because you’re buying in bulk?
-Building a tiny house is the opposite.
+Building a granny flat is the opposite.

-- Because the units are smaller the cost per square foot isn’t offset by extra bedrooms, large living rooms, and hallways you find in larger homes.
-This space is considered ‘cheaper’ square footage and brings the average cost per square foot down.
+Because the units are smaller, the cost per square foot isn’t offset by the extra bedrooms, large living rooms, and hallways you find in larger homes.
+This space is considered ‘cheap’ square footage and brings the average cost per square foot down.

-The cost per square foot of a granny flat can differ dramatically depending on the size and structural form.
-Here are some general rules of thumb you can keep in mind:
+The cost per square foot of a granny flat can differ dramatically depending on its size and form.
+Keep in mind:

-- Building up is more expensive.
-Most people instinctively want to build an accessory dwelling unit above their garage.
+Building up is more expensive.
+Most people instinctively want to build an accessory dwelling unit above their garage, yet few end up doing so because of the price.
 If your budget is tight, stick to single-story.
-Building up will add ~$50/square foot to your project.

-- A garage conversion is the cheapest way to convert space into a granny flat.
-If your budget is modest keep the existing envelope of the garage, meaning don’t expand on the current footprint.
+A garage conversion is the cheapest way to convert space into a granny flat.
+If your budget is modest, keep the existing envelope of the garage, meaning don’t expand the current footprint.
 This will add extra cost.

 The price tag on an accessory dwelling unit can scare people, but here’s a smart way to assess your investment.

-- Let’s say you build a 435 square foot unit in North Park for $300 a square foot.
+Let’s say you build a 550 square foot granny flat in North Park for $436/sq ft.

-To maximize your return on investment those who build a granny flat should plan to own their property for an extended period.
-The value passive rental income brings, especially in a city like San Diego, which boasts soaring rental prices is undeniable.
+To maximize your return on investment, those who build a granny flat should plan to own their property for an extended period.
+The value passive rental income brings is undeniable, especially in a city like San Diego, which boasts soaring rental prices.

-We’ve calculated that even a $100,000 garage conversion, maintained over a 30-year period can bring 1.5 to 2 million dollars in value between grossed rental income and property value increases.
+We’ve calculated that even a $100,000 garage conversion, maintained over a 30-year period, can bring 1.5 to 2 million dollars in value between gross rental income and property value increases.
 That’s a 15x return on investment.

 Maximize Your Investment

-If you do decide to build a granny flat build as large as your lot will allow.
-If you can comfortably fit 800 square feet in your backyard, I recommend our clients to do so.
+If you do decide to build a granny flat, build as large as your lot and budget will allow.
+If you can comfortably fit 800 square feet in your backyard, I advise our clients to do so.

 The fixed cost.

 Relative to what you’re already spending, adding 200 square feet won’t dramatically impact your budget, but it could significantly increase what you can charge for your rental.
-It could also be the difference between renting to a couple vs. a single-person unit or having a one-bedroom vs. two-bedroom granny flat.
+It could be the difference between renting to a couple instead of a single person, or having a two-bedroom instead of a one-bedroom granny flat.

-Another way to maximize your granny flat investment is to create garden spaces.
-Gardens and outdoor area is a luxury most renters don’t have access to.
-In San Diego, a patio with an outdoor table can feel like a 2nd living room and be used all year long.
+Another way to maximize your granny flat investment is to create a garden space.
+Gardens and patios are luxuries most renters don’t have access to.
+In San Diego, a patio with an outdoor table can feel like a second living room and be used all year long.

-This is a very inexpensive space to create but can make your property much more desirable.
+This is a very inexpensive space to create but it can make your property much more desirable.